openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 Exporting a PyTorch Model to ONNX Format
 ########################################

-Currently, the most robust method of converting PyTorch models is exporting PyTorch model to ONNX and then converting it to IR.
-In order to convert and deploy a PyTorch model you need to do the following steps:
+Currently, the most robust method of converting PyTorch models is exporting a PyTorch model to ONNX and then converting it to IR.
+To convert and deploy a PyTorch model, follow these steps:

 1. `Export a PyTorch model to ONNX <#exporting-a-pytorch-model-to-onnx-format>`__.
 2. :doc:`Convert the ONNX model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_ONNX>` to produce an optimized :doc:`Intermediate Representation <openvino_docs_MO_DG_IR_and_opsets>` of the model based on the trained network topology, weights, and biases values.